jyeung-se/TheGram/README.md

 # TheGram

-A project created by Sean Conrad and Jack Yeung at Flatiron School and not based off anything in particular
+A Ruby on Rails project created by Sean Conrad and Jack Yeung at Flatiron School and not based off anything in particular

 You'll need to install ImageMagick through homebrew